byeJohn/100-days-of-code/log.md

 - Adding in the Pokemon JavaScript Game was a good change of pace.
 I have really been enjoying it.

 - FreeCodeCamp designs their courses well.
 I feel like this is the most I have learnt in a while and their style of teaching is really encouraging.
+I have to build a tribute page and I plan to create one for Franco Columbu, my favorite bodybuilder!

 ### Link(s) to work